-General Learning Goal: The student will understand the basic requirements of report writing.
+General Learning Goal: The student will understand the basic requirements of written communication in law enforcement.

-- 1. The student will identify the importance, purpose and format for investigative notes. - 2.
-The student will identify the characteristics of effective police reporting and what types of reports may be required. - 3.
-The student will demonstrate the ability to write a clear, complete, and concise report. - 4.
-The student will become familiar with proper keyboarding techniques as they apply to police report writing and data entry needs. - 5.
+- 1. The student will understand the value of note taking and techniques crucial to written communication. - 2.
+The student will understand the characteristics of effective law enforcement written communication. - 3.
+The student will demonstrate the ability to write a clear, complete, concise and grammatically correct report. - 4.
 The student will demonstrate the ability to observe scenario situations and transfer their observations into an accurate written format.